-- Attend Level 2 BASEtime as assigned by the office or teacher. - May be assigned to other teachers (i.e. art room, band room, shop, etc.) to complete projects, makeup lessons, etc. - Working in small groups is permitted at the teacher's discretion. - iPads may be used for academic purposes only.
+- Attend Level 2 BASEtime as assigned by the office or teacher. - May be assigned to other teachers (i.e. art room, band room, shop, etc.) to complete projects, makeup lessons, etc. Office must be notified of the change. - Working in small groups is permitted at the teacher's discretion. - iPads may be used for academic purposes only.